Learn

 What ADHD actually is, how it's diagnosed across the lifespan, what's happening in the brain, and treatments beyond medication.

-How overwhelming experiences and substances reshape the brain and body — and the many paths back.
+How overwhelming experiences and substances reshape the brain and body — and the many evidence-based paths back.

 Trauma & PTSD